top of page

 • Recognize negative self-talk and replace it with empowering thoughts

-Teach Youth Athletes How to Train their MInds
+Teach Youth Athletes How to Train their Minds

 Athletes Succeed Even More When They Train Their Minds